agilemobiledev/gs-accessing-facebook/README.src.md

 What you'll build
 -----------------

-This guide walks you through creating a simple web application that accesses user data from Facebook, including the user's full name and a list of their Facebook friends.
+This guide walks you through creating a simple web application that accesses data from a Facebook user profile, as well as profile data from that user's Facebook friends.

 What you'll need
 ----------------